 1. Ground water monitoring is required around all solid waste landfill sites.
-The Licensee shall install a solid waste ground water monitoring well network to monitor the water quality of the surficial aquifer around each site, in accordance with applicable provisions of Chapter 62-520, F.A.C.
+The Licensee shall install a solid waste ground water monitoring well network to monitor the water quality of the surficial aquifer around each site, in accordance with applicable provisions of Chapters 62-520, and 62-701, F.A.C.
+The ground water monitoring requirements are provided in Attachment D, Solid Waste Ground Water Monitoring Requirements.

-2. For the existing solid waste ground water monitoring program, the Licensee shall submit an updated Solid Waste Ground Water Monitoring Plan to DEP’s Siting Office and to the Solid Waste Section of DEP’s Northeast District Office within 90 days of the date that Modification P becomes final or such other date as the Licensee and NED agree.
-This plan shall include a list of all existing monitor wells, a location map of monitor wells, construction details of monitor wells with top of well casing and land surface elevations, latitude and longitude (in degrees, minutes, seconds) of each monitor well, a list of all monitoring and field parameters.
-The Solid Waste Ground Water Monitoring Plan shall be submitted for review and approval through the post-certification process referred to in Condition XX, Procedures for Post-Certification Submittals, and attached to the Conditions as Attachment D-1.
+2. The Solid Waste Ground Water Monitoring Plan shall include a list of all existing monitor wells, a location map of monitor wells, construction details of monitor wells with top of well casing and land surface elevations, latitude and longitude (in degrees, minutes, seconds) of each monitor well, a list of all monitoring and field parameters.
+Any proposed changes to the Solid Waste Ground Water Monitoring Plan or Ground Water Monitoring Requirements shall be submitted for review and approval through the post-certification process referred to in Condition XXI, Procedures for Post-Certification Submittals, unless otherwise determined by the Department.
+At a minimum, projects which involve any one of the following shall be reviewed for a determination on the requirement of a modification to these Conditions and if a modification is required, it shall be processed in accordance with Section 403.516(1)(c), F.S., and Rule 62-17.211, F.A.C., as applicable:

-3. For any new solid waste disposal area, an updated Solid Waste Ground Water Monitoring Plan showing the monitor well locations and designs shall be submitted to the NED for review and approval at least 12 months prior to operation of any new solid waste disposal area.
-The plan shall be submitted for review and approval pursuant to the post-certification process referred to in Condition XX, Procedures for Post-Certification Submittals, and attached to the Conditions as Attachment D-1.
-In addition to the items for the existing plan, the updated plan for any new solid waste disposal area shall include seasonal ground water depths and flow directions at the disposal area through the preparation of seasonal water table contour maps, based upon water level data obtained during the Licensee's preoperational monitoring program.
-From these maps, the ground water monitoring well network will be located.
-Any changes or updates to the existing Solid Waste Ground Water Monitoring Plan shall be submitted to the Siting Coordination Office with a copy to the DEP Solid Waste Section of the NED for review and approval pursuant to Condition XX, Procedures for Post-Certification Submittals, prior to implementation.
-The approved revised plan will replace the existing plan attached to these conditions as Attachment D-1.
+(1) new major sources of wastewater;

+(2) new wastewater treatment facilities;

+(3) pollutants not addressed in the Groundwater Monitoring Requirements or these Conditions; and

+(4) other projects that cause or may cause changes to the quantity and/or quality of discharges to groundwater.

-4. Ground water samples shall be collected on a semi-annual basis in accordance with DEP SOPs for ground water sampling.
-All correspondence, reports, plans, and summaries pertaining to ground water monitoring pursuant to this condition shall be submitted to the Solid Waste Section of the NED with a copy to DEP’s Siting Office.
+3. Ground water samples shall be collected in accordance with Attachment D. All correspondence, reports, plans, and summaries pertaining to ground water monitoring pursuant to this condition shall be submitted to the Florida Department of Environmental Protection Compliance Solid Waste Section, 8800 Baymeadows Way W., Suite 100, Jacksonville, Florida 32256-7549, DEP_NED@FloridaDEP.gov, and Florida Department of Environmental Protection Solid Waste Section, MS 4565, 2600 Blair Stone Road Tallahassee, Florida, 32399-2400, SWPP@FloridaDEP.gov, with a copy to DEP’s Siting Coordination Office at SCO@FloridaDEP.gov.